Nitin Gadkari: Union Minister

 Gadkari became the Minister of Road Transport and Highways and Minister of Shipping in May 2014.
 Out of the stalled projects he inherited, projects worth ₹1 trillion were terminated and others worth ₹350 billion were put up for rebidding.
 He increased the pace of road creation in the country from 2 km/day to 16.5 km/day in his first year and to 21 km/day in the second year and end of 2018 30 km/day.
 He reserved an amount of one per cent of the total projects awarded in his tenure worth ₹2 trillion for trees and beautification.

 During the Second Modi ministry, Gadkari retained Ministry of Road Transport and Highways, while the Ministry of Shipping and Ministry of Water Resources, River Development and Ganga Rejuvenation were replaced with Ministry of Micro, Small and Medium Enterprises on 31 May 2019.
 Highway construction pace post 2019 was 36 km per day in 2020 and Gadkari aims to take it to 68 kms per day with a target of 25000 kms in 2022-23.
 In line with the vision of Atmanirbhar Bharat green fuel adoption and fuel self sufficiency Gadkari drove to the parliament in a hydrogen powered FCEV Toyota Mirai car.
 He asked people to opt for green fuel vehicles.

 Gadkari, who was virtually present at the inauguration of the headquarters of the National Highways Authority of India (NHAI) on 28 October 2020, made a speech that was highly critical of the NHAI officials and bureaucracy.

+Gadkari has been praised for several initiatives by both BJP and Congress leaders as well as critics, most notably for increasing blend of ethanol in gasoline, encouraging mixing plastic in asphalt-bitumen roads, as well as launching the Bharat NCAP.
+The Bharat NCAP has been launched on the lines of Global NCAP, which is based on Latin NCAP 2016.
+Due to absence of safety features in cars made for India, which was noted following the crash testing of a few models in 2014, Gadkari mandated safety features such as ABS and 6 airbags(earlier 2 airbags) for cars sold across India.
+While he received praise for trying to make roads and cars safer, some automakers criticised this decision, stating that adding safety features will drive up prices of vehicles and make them unaffordable.

+Khasdar Sanskrutik Mahotsav

+Gadkari, organises Khasdar Sanskrutik Mahotsav every year in Nagpur.
+The event focuses on India's diverse cultural heritage, encompassing traditional arts, music, dance, and literature.
+The Program Involves Various Bollywood celebrtities, singers and performers including Hema Malini, Mika Singh, Amit Trivedi and Adnan Sami.

+2024 general election

+In March 2024, he was announced as the BJP candidate from his home constituency Nagpur in the 2024 General Elections.
+He secured a decisive victory for the third consecutive time, defeating his closest Congress rival by a margin of 137,603 votes.